Aziz Mahmud Hudayi: Life

+He died in Üsküdar, Istanbul and was buried on a site which is now enclosed within a mosque complex that remains a site of pilgrimage and devotion.
+By 1855 it was in ruins but was restored and expanded by Sultan Abdülmecid I.

-He died in Üsküdar, Istanbul and is buried in a mausoleum, that is a popular tourist destination.
-The small stone house where he lived is a few miles away from the mausoleum.
+The small stone house in which he lived is a few miles away from the complex.
 The 19th-century Üsküdar-born artist Hoca Ali Riza painted a watercolour of the house standing alone in what was then countryside.
 A foundation named after him now maintains the house which has become the Çilehane Mescid overlooked by the large new Çilehane Cami.

 Four Patron Saints of the Bosphorus

-Along with Yahya Efendi, Telli Baba, and Joshua, Aziz Mahmud Hudayi is considered to be one of the Four Patron Saints of the Bosphorus.
+Along with Yahya Efendi, Telli Baba, and Yuşa (Joshua), Aziz Mahmud Hudayi is considered to be one of the Four Patron Saints of the Bosphorus.